o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/setup-custom-domain-name.md

 ---
-description: ' Learn how to create a custom domain name and establish TLS handshakes to improve security in &ALY; when you connect to the &cloud; APIs. '
+description: ' Learn how to create a custom domain name and establish TLS handshakes to improve security in Lumberyard when you connect to the Cloud Canvas APIs. '
 title: Improve Security with a Custom Domain Name
 ---
 # Improve Security with a Custom Domain Name {#cloud-canvas-setup-custom-domain-name}